minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

    :fullpath:

    Create or expand a site replication configuration.
-   New configurations use asynchronous site replication.
+   The configuration uses asynchronous site replication by default, as MinIO recommends.

-   To enable synchronous replication for an existing configuration, see :mc-cmd:`~mc admin replicate update --sync`.
+   If your circumstances require synchronous site replication, complete the configuration, then use :mc-cmd:`mc admin replicate update --sync`.

    .. tab-set::